A05annex/HRVHS_SkyStone_Blocks/README.md

   * Moved the IMU initialization before the `waitForStart`.
 The `expected_heading` is initialized after the `waitForStart`, so any
     IMU precession will be included in the `expected_heading`.
 Moving the initialization before the `waitForStart` means that the robot does not need to wait for IMU initialization at the beginning of the autonomous period.
+* upodate 3 (7 Jan 2020)
+  * Added the OnBotJava translation of the blocks code, with documentation in this README file.

 ### TileRunner Base Details